 Has redox-segregations that occur mainly within peds, or in the case of an apedal soil, mainly within the soil matrix.
 Macro-void surfaces, either partings or pores, are dominated by greyish colours (moist chroma 2 or less, or moist chroma 3 and value 6 or more).
 Iron and manganese precipitates occur either adjacent to the greyish void surfaces as a selvedge or as discrete mottles within the soil mass; OR

-Overlies a horizon that is less gleyed (e.g. less redox-segregations) a matrix that is not dominated by greyish colours.
+Overlies a horizon that is both less gleyed (e.g. less redox-segregations) and has a matrix not dominated by greyish colours.

 Placic horizon